 - 1. Required Materials All incoming freshmen must submit the following in order to be considered for admission: - a.
 Application for admission - b. \$25 application fee, unless waived by the Office of Admissions - c.
-An official high school transcript

-- i.
-Unofficial transcripts will be accepted prior to the student's graduation.
-However, an official final transcript must be received prior to the start of classes. - d.
-Official SAT or ACT scores - .
+An official high school transcript Concordia University Texas - d.
+Official SAT or ACT scores.
 Students who do not have SAT/ACT scores must take the Accuplacer for Admission. - e.
 Students applying to our Adult Degree Program and Online Program are exempt from the SAT/ACT requirement. - f.
 In the case of students who do not meet our admissions standards, additional information may be required prior to admission. - 2.
 Transcripts, applications, test scores, and other documents submitted to gain admission to Concordia University Texas become the property of the university and will not be returned to the applicant.
-Applicants who fail to enroll for a given term and apply later may be required to submit an updated set of documents.

-International Applicants- Please see International Admission Requirements and English Proficiency Policy.
+Applicants who fail to enroll for a given term and apply later may be required to submit an updated set of documents. - International Applicants- Please see International Admission Requirements and English Proficiency Policy.